 - Reduction ratio depends on effectiveness of blocking key - high: if records are equally distributed over buckets - low: if majority of the records end up in one bucket - example: 90% of all customers are from Mannheim - possible workaround: build sub-buckets using a second blocking attribute - block houses by zip first.
-Afterward, block within each bucket by street name - Recall depends on actually matching pairs being kept (compared) - pairs might not be compared as their blocking key values differ - typo in zip code, customer has moved - possible workaround: use only first letters as they often contain less typos - Example combining both workarounds
+Afterward, block within each bucket by street name - Recall depends on actually matching pairs being kept (compared) - pairs might not be compared as their blocking key values differ - typo in zip code, customer has moved - possible workaround: use only first letters as they often contain less typos - rule of thumb: no more than 3% of the matches should be lost in blocking - Example combining both workarounds

-FirstName Name Adresse ID Blocking Key
+FirstName Name Adresse ID

-Sal Stolpho 123 First St. 456780 STOSAL
+Sal Stolpho 123 First St. 456780

-Mauricio Hernandez 321 Second Ave 123456 HERMAU
+Mauricio Hernandez 321 Second Ave 123456